sdnguyen98/Steven_Nguyen/index.md

 [Fotos](https://github.com/OSU-CS290-F18/final-project-cool-team)

-A website where you can post images and leave comments anonymously.
-Html, CSS, javascript, mongoDB
+A website me and two other students created where you can post images and leave comments anonymously.
+I worked alot on the Html, and CSS of the website.

 ## Links
 [Linkedin](https://www.linkedin.com/in/steven-nguyen-70b683140/)